-The textile alliance is an initiative of the German federal government and was set up in October 2014.
+The Partnership for Sustainable Textiles is an initiative of the German federal government and was set up in October 2014.
 The members from business, civil society, standards organisations and trade unions have made it their goal to make social, ecological and economic improvements along the textile supply chain.

 European Outdoor Conservation Association

 Deuter is a founding member of the European Outdoor Conservation Association (EOCA)